 Here’s a tip: A good night out in Madrid truly ends with, not supper, but breakfast.
 So be prepared to stay up all night long.

 Putting the art in the heart of Spain

-The Spanish capital is every art lover’s dream come true with over 60 museums spanning almost every field of human knowledge imagineable.
+The Spanish capital is every art lover’s dream come true with over 60 museums spanning almost every field of human knowledge imaginable.

 Particularly in Lavapies, which is home to some of the most notable ones.
 Take a stroll down Paseo del Arte, or Art Walk as it’s known in English, and you’ll arrive at the Reina Sofia Museum.
 The museum showcases one of the finest selections of contemporary art pieces in the world, including Picasso’s iconic Guernica painting, circa 1937.
 It’s also a short walk from the infamous El Prado Museum.
 If you want to get more out of your day trip down Paseo del Arte, download the Essential Art Walk app, Paseo Arte Imprescindible (App Store, Google Play), as your companion.

-Whether you are keen on museum hopping, feasting, bargain hunting or just dancing the night away, there’s always something to do at all hours of the day in Madrid.
-Be sure to check out these four barrios the next time you’re in the Spanish capital for an irresistibly invigorating travel adventure.
+Whether you are keen on museum-hopping, feasting, bargain hunting or just dancing the night away, tourist attractions are plentiful in Madrid now that life has more or less returned to normal in the city.
+Be sure to check out these four barrios the next time you’re in the Spanish capital for an irresistibly invigorating travel adventure!

 Shop before you fly!

 Shop 30 days in advance and up to 12 hours before your flight at the comfort of your own home.
 Plus, enjoy tax and duty-free prices and online-exclusive offers.
 Shop now at iShopChangi!